THE RAMBLINGS OF AN

 bothered by it because whoever wrote it seemed to think that we were

 all stupid.
-I was naive
+I was young and naive,

 but not stupid.
 To make it worse, many of the officers who gave the